 The higher price for AvGas stems from the low production volume (compared to pump gas), the long delivery routes, and the strict quality assurance associated with every aspect of aviation.

-How AvGas Is Produced?
+How Is AvGas Produced?

 Aviation fuel is produced using a distillation process which separates the raw material into multiple streams.
 The boiling points of the individual raw materials or components determine the separation process.
-The typical boiling point for the components ranges between 104 and 338 degrees Fahrenheit (40 and 170 degree Celsius).
+The typical boiling point for the elements ranges between 104 and 338 degrees Fahrenheit (40 and 170 degree Celsius).

 As the need for AvGas slowly decreases, let us never forget what it has given us.
 Freedom… and a ticket out of Omaha.